vinodvv2023/YouTubeBlenderScripts/README.md

 ## Installation

 ### Prerequisites

 - Python 3.11+
 - Blender 4.4 (install from [blender.org](https://www.blender.org/download/))
 - `pip install -r requirements.txt`

+### How this works

+This project works with the help of Open AI Whisper, hence you will have to run the API on your local machine.
+Check the README.md in "transcribe_api" folder

+You can now follow rest of the steps below to transcript the video and create subtitles in blender and using blender to render your videos.

 ### Platform-specific